hwei0/iam-policy-autopilot/README.md

 #### Enabling the IAM Policy Autopilot Kiro Power

 To enable the IAM Policy Autopilot Kiro Power, first **complete the installation steps** specified in this README file.
-Also, clone this repository, and remember the directory to where you cloned the repo.
 Then, within Kiro:
 1. Go to the "Powers" menu in the menubar on the left-hand-side.
-2. Click `Add Custom Power` -> `Import power from a folder`
+2. Click `Add Custom Power` -> `Import power from Github`
-3. In the text prompt that then appears, select the `power-iam-policy-autopilot` folder in your cloned repository.
-For instance, if the repository is cloned to `~/workplace/iam-policy-autopilot`, you should select or enter `~/workplace/iam-policy-autopilot/power-iam-policy-autopilot`.
+3. In the text prompt that then appears, enter the link to this github repository, and press enter: `https://github.com/awslabs/iam-policy-autopilot`
 4. Kiro should automatically install a new Kiro power called `IAM Policy Autopilot` within your Kiro code editor.
 This power should be visible in the `Powers` menu.